marcelbra/explainable_KPA/README.md

-# explainable_KPA
+# Explainable Key-Point Analysis
-Repository for exaplainable quantitative key-point-analysis
+Repository for exaplainable quantitative key-point-analysis practical course at Technical University of Munich.